Felienne/Quarto/README.md

  * Add 'open CNFify' to the top of your .fs file
  * Make one big clause (maybe with the helper superconjunction)
  * makeDimacs gives you a string to put into any SAT solver
+ * theWholeShebang runs minisat and gives you the truth assignment per variable

 ## From C Sharp